mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_CAINFO_BLOB.md

 # HISTORY

-This option is supported by the BearSSL (since 7.79.0), mbedTLS (since 7.81.0), Rustls (since 7.82.0), wolfSSL (since 8.2.0), OpenSSL, Secure Transport and Schannel backends.
+This option is supported by the mbedTLS (since 7.81.0), Rustls (since 7.82.0), wolfSSL (since 8.2.0), GnuTLS (since 8.18.0), OpenSSL and Schannel backends.

 # %AVAILABILITY%